Helsinki-NLP/mammoth/helper/cc/cc.md

 ### `corpora_schedule`: Determine weighting and curriculum for the tasks.

+Computes corpus sampling weights and (optionally) curriculum start steps from corpus sizes.
+First, line counts for `path_src` are fetched (cached or via `wc`/`zcat`), then normalized and temperature-adjusted to get weights.
+Oversized corpora can be split into multiple “shards” with `stride/offset` to cap any single weight.
+Optionally takes the square root of weights for curriculum and shifts `introduce_at_training_step` so at least one task can start at step 0;
+weights for AE tasks can be scaled separately.

 Run once to build weights and cache counts:
 ```
 python -m mammoth.bin.config_config \